happypeter/LGCB/book/bash_perm.md

 one user as its _owner_, and one group of one or more users to behave as its "owner group", simply called _group_ in tech term.
 Then the rest of the users fall into the third category named _world_.
-It is tempting to think the _owner_ and _group_ will have more priviliages( more permissions) than _world_, it is not always the case.
+It is tempting to think the _owner_ and _group_ will have more privileges( more permissions) than _world_, it is not always the case.
 And another thing worth mentioning is that the _owner_ is usually a member of _group_, and again, it is not always the case.
 <div class="slide">
   <img src="/LGCB-assets/bash/perm_3.png" />
 </div>
 So when we talk about permissions, we actually need to deal with the three types of people.
-So we need first to determine wether the _owner_ has the permission to read, write or execute the file, then people in _group_ and _world_.
+So we need first to determine whether the _owner_ has the permission to read, write or execute the file, then people in _group_ and _world_.
 So it is actually simple, when we finishing the 3x3, then we are done.